nmikaty/Gekko-Strategies/README.md

 The .toml parameters are optimized (with japonicus) for longs on BTCUSD, using 5 minutes candles from April 2017 to April 2018.
 I get better results with this strategy than the origial RSI_BULL_BEAR_ADX.

+<b>RBB_ADX2_BB</b>

+RBB_ADX_BB with a modified ADX behavior.
+Better results on 2017-2018 BTCUSD 5 minutes.
+Lower results on 3 years data.

+The .toml parameters are optimized (with japonicus) for longs on BTCUSD, using 5 minutes candles from April 2017 to April 2018.

 <b>RBB_ADX_BB_SL</b>

 RBB_ADX_BB_SL is a strategy combining strategies previously developped: Bull Bear RSI, with an ADX modifier, a BBand modifier and an optional trailing stop loss.